 July 1, 1941, Mammoth Cave was designated a National Park.
 It is home to the world’s longest cave system.
 The caves opened to the public in 1816, which makes it the second oldest tourist attraction in the U.S. (Niagara Falls oldest).
 The official name of the system is the Mammoth-Flint Ridge Cave System for the ridge under which the cave has formed.
 Besides being a National Park it is also a World Heritage Site and an International Biosphere Reserve.
 The National Park is located in Barren and Edmonson Counties.

 December 7, 1941, Pear Harbor was Bombed and the U.S. Entered into World War Two.

 Pine Mountain State Resort Park was the first state park created for Kentucky.
 It is located 13 miles from the Cumberland Gap.
-Now Kentucky has more resort parks than any other state in the nation.
-Ref: K
+Today Kentucky has more resort parks than any other state in the nation.*

 March 16, 1942, three Kentucky tornadoes swept through the state killing 24 people.
 The first, a F4 tornado, struck at 12:15 AM in Grayson and Hardin counties killing 9 people in seven different homes and sweeping away 20 other homes in Caneyville, Millwood, Leitchfield, Clarkson, and Summit.
 The next one, a F3, struck an hour and fifteen minutes later in Nelson County killing 4 persons.
 The last twister, another F3, occurred in Muhlenberg County at 11:40 PM and devastated the mining community of Browder, sweeping away 12 small homes and causing 10 deaths, another death occurred on a farm near Drakesboro.
 The March 1942 tornado outbreak was a deadly late-winter tornado outbreak which struck a large area of the Central and Southern United States on March 16–17, 1942.
 The tornado outbreak killed 153 people and injured at least 1,284.